PayneLab/biograder/README.md

-# Introduction to the biograder package
+# What is biograder?

-The `biograder` package provides hints and automatic feedback to students as they work through the bioinformatics homework assignments in Google Colab.
+The `biograder` package is a Python package that provides hints and automatic feedback to students as they work through bioinformatics homework assignments in Google Colab.
 These homework assignments allow students to have hands-on coding experiences with real data.
 The data used in the homework problems comes from the `cptac` package.
 (For more information about the `cptac` package, visit [this site](https://paynelab.github.io/cptac/)).

+## How to use the biograder package

 The `biograder` package is intended to be accessed and used through the Google Colab interface.